 Koh Chang is Thailand’s second largest island (after Phuket).
-How often I was told by backpackers how developed it is by now and that it lost a lot of its charm and laid back character compared to five or ten years ago.
+How often I was told by backpackers how developed it was by now and that it lost a lot of its charm and laid back character compared to five or ten years ago.
 They complained that especially on White Sand Beach, the island’s most developed beach, it’s terrible and they wouldn’t go there again just because it has become too commercial.
 “There is even a Tesco now”, one 30-something German backpacker let me know.

 Now one thing I learned with traveling is that you figure places are always different than people use to tell you.
 And as I could eventually spend some significant time on Koh Chang and the whole Trat province this month, I can assure you: